taniot/gravityforms-to-mailup/README.md

 # Gravity Forms To MailUp (Wordpress Plugin)

-Integrate Gravity Forms with MailUp allowing form submissions to be automatically sent to your MailUp account
+Integrate Gravity Forms with MailUp allowing form submissions to be automatically sent to your MailUp account.
+This is not an official MailUp plugin.

 ## Description